iLambda/coolbotgifs/README.md

 # how does it work ?

-Math-artist is a bot who creates GIFs.
+**Coolbotgifs** is a bot who creates GIFs.
 Internally, it starts by creating a lot of random [mathematical functions](https://en.wikipedia.org/wiki/Binary_expression_tree).
 Those functions all depend on three parameters.
 Then, it uses a [genetic algorithm](https://fr.wikipedia.org/wiki/Algorithme_g%C3%A9n%C3%A9tique) to mimic the process of evolution and sort potentially good or bad looking expressions.
 Once the overall quality of